 Grants starting at $500 to Arizona government agencies, school districts, and nonprofit organizations for endangered species preservation, environmental outreach and education, and outdoor recreation.
-Specific funding categories include outdoor education, nature access, wildlife habitats on school grounds, urban wildlife, and the evaluation and protection of sensitive wildlife habitats.
+Specific funding categories include schoolyard habitats, public access, urban wildlife and their habitats, and the management and protection of sensitive habitats.

-SCHOOLYARD grants are for projects that encourage wildlife education on school sites through the development or improvements of schoolyard wildlife habitats.
-Grant applicants can request from $500 to $10,000.
+Fund Description – SCHOOLYARD grants are for projects that encourage wildlife education on school sites through the development or improvements of schoolyard wildlife habitats.

-URBAN grants are for projects that conserve, enhance, and establish wildlife habitats and populations in harmony with urban environments.
-Grant applicants can request from $500 to $100,000.
+Fund Description – URBAN grants are for projects that conserve, enhance and establish wildlife habitats and populations in harmony with urban environments.

-ACCESS grants are for projects that increase or maintain public access for recreational use that aligns with the Department’s Mission.
-Grant applicants can request from $500 to $50,000.
+Fund Description – ACCESS grants are for projects that increase or maintain public access for recreational use that aligns with the Department’s Mission.

-Identification, Inventory, Acquisition, Protection, and Management of Sensitive Habitat ($200,000 available) (IIAPM)
+Identification, Inventory, Acquisition, Protection and Management of Sensitive Habitat (IIAPM) ($200,000 available).

-IIAPM grants are for projects that preserve and enhance Arizona's natural biological diversity.
-Grant applicants can request from $500 to $200,000.
+Fund Description – IIAPM grants are for projects that preserve and enhance Arizona's natural biological diversity.

 GrantWatch ID#: 140156